tscnlab/LazarEtAl_RSocOpenSci_2024/README.md

 In the code section <span style="color: blue;">*[6] Subdatasets for autocorrelation*</span> we create a subdataset from the field condition (with all NAs still included) and compute autocorrelations (3 minute lag) used for Suppl.
 Figure 8.
 To compute the autocorrelations separately for every participant's trial, we used a loop that adds 19 "NA"" rows to where the observations transition from one participant id to the next.

 In <span style="color: blue;">*[7] Saving subdatasets*</span> we save all subdatasets (image of the environment) into the `conf_subdata.rda` file.

+**Note**: We uploaded the resulting `conf_subdata.rda` file to allow continued analyses in case of problems with the prior R code.

 ## Hypotheses and exploratory analyses